petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 ## Text Not Found

 When Notepad fails to find the text you’re searching for, it displays a message box, as depicted in Figure 24.
-Notepad is in good company using a message box for this; others include Word for Windows (Figure 25) and Visual {"C++"} (Figure 26).
+Notepad is in good company using a message box for this; others include Word for Windows (Figure 25) and Visual C++ (Figure 26).

 ![](Chapter-15-Search-and-Replace-Figure24.bmp)